HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/crawling_webcontent_seedbase/wcm_searchseed/wcm_dev_search_seedrestapi.md

 -   **Retrieve a maximum of 100 items from a cluster**

+    !!! note
-    **Note:** When referencing a cluster, specify the request with the host name and port number of the HTTP server.
+        When referencing a cluster, specify the request with the host name and port number of the HTTP server.

     ```
     http://http\_server:port\_number/wps/seedlist/myserver?SeedlistId=library/site\_area&Source=com.ibm.workplace.wcm.plugins.seedlist.retriever.WCMRetrieverFactory&Action=GetDocuments